TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Go on a walking tour to see numerous colourful murals

 While walking about the neighbourhood, you might spot several murals.
 Most of these are on the side of buildings located in the inner streets.
-The best way to spot all of them is to embark on this Little India art trail.
-Just follow the map and you’ll be able to see 9 of the artworks, mostly created by local artists.
+The best way to spot all of them is to embark on a Little India art trail.
+While there isn’t a map, you should explore the area to find as many murals as you can – there are at least 10 large murals.
+Here are a few starting points for your trail:

-The street art is a tribute to the vibrant Indian community, in particular the migrant workers, and traders and merchants of yesteryear.
+The street art is a tribute to the vibrant Indian community, in particular the migrant workers, traders, and merchants of yesteryear.
 Don’t miss the whimsical painting of cows along Kerbau Road and the beautiful painting of traditional Indian dancers near Little India MRT.

 – What to eat at Little India –